Updated August 2023

 Local/community-level systems (used in Section IV.1)

-Meetings where the focus is on systems serving children with disabilities (education, health, DD, etc.) within a community, county, school district, municipality, or other governmental unit that is smaller than statewide.
+Meetings where the focus is on improving systems serving children with disabilities (education, health, DD, etc.) within a community, county, school district, municipality, or other governmental unit that is smaller than statewide.

 Manifestation determination meetings (used in Section IV.A4)